John-Mich/High-Altitude-Wind-Turbine-Concept/README.md

 Overall, our high altitude wind turbine concept has the potential to provide a cost-effective and reliable source of renewable electricity at high altitudes.
 It combines the advantages of traditional wind turbines and high altitude wind energy systems, while addressing many of their limitations.
 As such, it could be a promising alternative for the generation of renewable electricity in the future.

 References:

-- [1] T. Archer and C. Meneveau, "Wind Turbine Design and Application," Annual Review of Fluid Mechanics, vol. 41, pp. 117-136, 2009.
+- [1] Manwell, J. F., McGowan, J. G., & Rogers, A. L. (2010).
+Wind energy explained: theory, design and application.
+John Wiley & Sons.
-- [2] L. K. Sørensen, "High Altitude Wind Energy," Renewable and Sustainable Energy Reviews, vol. 16, pp. 3382-3394, 2012.
+- [2] Canale, M., Fagiano, L., & Milanese, M. (2009).
+High altitude wind energy generation using controlled power kites.
+IEEE Transactions on Control Systems Technology, 18(2), 279-293.
-- [3] M. A. Eltahir, A. E. Hassan, and E. H. Abunada, "A Review of High Altitude Wind Energy Conversion Systems," Renewable and Sustainable Energy Reviews, vol. 78, pp. 189-198, 2017.
+- [3] Tummala, A. S. (2017, March).
+A Review and Aspects of High Altitude Wind Power Generation.
-- [4] De Decker, Kris, "The Mechanical Transmission of Power: 3.
-Wire Ropes."
-Low-tech Magazine, 18 March 2013, solar.lowtechmagazine.com/2013/03/the-mechanical-transmission-of-power-3-wire-ropes.html.
+- [4] De Decker, K. (2013, March 18).
+The Mechanical Transmission of Power: 3.
+Wire Ropes.
+Low-tech Magazine.
+Retrieved from https://solar.lowtechmagazine.com/2013/03/the-mechanical-transmission-of-power-3-wire-ropes.html.
-- [5] X. Zhang, Y. Liu, and J. Wang, "Nanofiber-reinforced polyethylene rope: preparation, properties and potential application," Composites Science and Technology, vol. 68, pp. 991-998, 2008.
+- [5] Lu, T., Wang, X.-X., Zhu, J.-W., Xu, Y., & Long, Y.-Z. (2018).
+Conductive twisted polyimide composite nanofiber ropes with improved tensile strength, thermal stability and high flexibility.
+Journal of Physics D: Applied Physics, 51(48), 485102.

 This invention was released under the permissive Cern open hardware licence: